Hope Lodge Hawai‘i is Now Open

-Each year, an average of 650 cancer patients travel from the neighbor islands to Honolulu for life-saving cancer treatment.
+Each year, an average of 650 cancer patients travel from the neighbor islands for life-saving cancer treatment.
 Some fly back and forth daily so they can be at home as they battle this disease.
 Others choose to stay on O‘ahu during their treatment.
 Both options place an immense financial burden on patients and their families.

 Hope Lodge Hawai‘i makes a life-saving difference for neighbor island cancer patients.
 Not having to worry about where to stay or how to pay for lodging allows guests to focus on getting well.